 Before you begin this module, a disclaimer is in place.

 Graql Analytics, although powerful, is still an experimental feature of Grakn, so things might change and sometimes you might get funny results.
 You have been warned.

-So far, in the Academy courses, you have learned about what are commonly called OLTP queries (On Line Transaction Processing), which are the queries in which you want to learn about specific concepts in your knowledge base and whatever happens somewhere else is irrelevant.
-For example, in the query about the Italian referendum you have examined, if the rest of the knowledge base did not exist, you would have obtained exactly the same responses.
+The queries you have seen so far to get information about your knowledge graph are commonly called OLTP queries (On Line Transaction Processing).
+With these you learn about specific concepts in your knowledge graph - whatever happens somewhere else is irrelevant.
+For example: in the query about the Italian referendum, if the rest of the knowledge graph (which you did not query as it wasn’t important to answer this question) did not exist you would have obtained exactly the same responses.

-Sometimes though, you want to ask questions that are related to the whole knowledge base, or at least a large chunk of it.
-If you wanted to know the average risk value of a bond, for example, changing some of the risk values of the bonds would change the answer.
-These kind of queries are called OLAP queries (On Line Analytical Processing) and when you have a very large dataset, possibly distributed over several nodes in a large cluster, they can be very difficult to execute, if not impossible.
+Sometimes though, you want to ask questions that are related to the whole knowledge graph, or at least a large chunk of it.
+If you wanted to know the average risk value of a bond, changing some of the risk values somewhere in the graph would have changed the answer.
+These kind of queries are called OLAP queries (On Line Analytical Processing) and when you have a very large dataset, possibly distributed over several nodes in a large cluster, they can be very difficult to execute.

-Luckily, Grakn takes care of them for you with the Analytics component, that saves you all the pain of implementing them.
-In a distributed fashion that works at a scale.
+Luckily, Grakn takes care of them for you with its Analytics component in a distributed fashion that works at scale.
 Of course, since OLAP queries are very different from OLTP ones, you will have to use a slightly different syntax.

 Don’t worry, though, it will be very easy.

 There are two types of Analytics queries: Statistics and Graph analytics.